 These are plain trick games in which a small number of cards (often five) is dealt, there is a trump suit, and the objective is to win tricks.
 I have called this the "trump group" because one of the earliest games of this type is called Triomphe, the word from which "trump" is derived.

 - The two-player game Écarté was fashionable in France in the 19th century, but is seldom played nowadays.

-- Watten is a five card game from Bavaria with a trump rank as well as a trump suit.
+- Watten is a five card game played in Bavaria and Tyrol with a trump rank as well as a trump suit.

 There are several subgroups, distinguished by a particular card order, or some other special feature:

 - The Rams group, in which players can drop out, and if you stay in and fail to take a trick you pay a penalty.

 - The Spoil Five Group, in which there are are some special top trumps that can renege, and the black suit numerals rank in reverse order.